liamoconnor87/local_directory/testing.md

 >3.
 Confirm that no errors show.
 ![image](README_files/images/urlindex.png)
-***Note: Warnings show for section lacking header and considerations for h1 elements to be top level.
+***Note: Warnings show for section lacking header and considerations for h1 elements to be top-level.
 Business Cards show a small business category heading at top followed by a larger heading for the business name.
-I prefered this visually.***
+I preferred this visually.***

 Repeat process for these pages.